OpenFusionProject/OpenFusion/README.md

 1. Grab `OpenFusionServer-1.4-original.zip` or `OpenFusionServer-1.4-academy.zip` from [here](https://github.com/OpenFusionProject/OpenFusion/releases/tag/1.4).
 2. Extract it to a folder of your choice, then run `winfusion.exe` (Windows) or `fusion` (Linux) to start the server.
-3. Add a new server to the client's list: the default port is 23000, so the full IP with default settings would be 127.0.0.1:23000.
+3. Add a new server to the client's list:
+    1. For Description, enter anything you want.
+This is what will show up in the server list.
+    2. For Server IP, enter the IP address and port of the login server.
+If you're hosting and playing on the same PC, this would be `127.0.0.1:23000`.
+    3. Lastly Game Version - select `beta-20100104` if you downloaded the original zip, or `beta-20111013` if you downloaded the academy zip.
-4. Once you've added the server to the list, connect to it and log in.
+5. Once you've added the server to the list, connect to it and log in.
 If you're having trouble with this, refer to steps 4 and 5 from the previous section.

 If you want, [compiled binaries (artifacts) for each functional commit can be found here.](http://cdn.dexlabs.systems/of-builds/)